 KIN 229 - Teaching Sports and Activities

 KIN 286 - Measurement and Evaluation in Kinesiology

 KIN 306 - Methods and Materials of Teaching Physical Education in Elementary Schools

+EDU 299 - Pre-Teaching Field Experience

+EDU 300 - Introduction to Education

+EDU 304 - Educational Psychology

 KIN 385 - Motor Development and Learning

+PSY 435 - Psychology of Exceptional Children

 Note: Students Must be accepted to Teacher Education Program prior to taking any of the following courses.

-$For \ Teacher \ Education \ Program \ admissions \ requirements, see \ Department \ of \ Teacher \ Education \ and$

-Leadership Admission section of the catalog.
+For Teacher Education Program admissions requirements, see Department of Teacher Education and Leadership Admission section of the catalog.